kw7oe/kw7oe.github.io/content/posts/last-6-weeks-in-rc.md

 tags: ["recurse-center"]
 ---

-2 months has passed since I wrote about my [first 6 weeks in the Recurse Center][0] (RC).
-Can't believe that in a blink of an eye, I have "never graduated" from my RC batch.
+I first wrote about my [first 6 weeks in the Recurse Center][0] (RC) around 2 months ago.
+In a blink of an eye, I have "never graduated" from my RC batch.

 I closed up my previous post with the things I wanted to achieve on my last 6 weeks in RC.
 In this post, I will first talk about my review of my last 6 week in RC, starting with a reflection and then review the goals